 Finally, everyone is eligible to take advantage of a 529 plan, and the amounts you can put in can be substantial.
 Generally, there are no income limitations or age restrictions.

 As with all tax-related decisions, consult your tax advisor.
 Withdrawals for expenses other than qualified education expenses are subject to income tax and an additional 10% penalty on earnings.
 You should consider a 529 Plan's fees and expenses such as administrative fees, enrollment fees, annual maintenance fees, sales charges, and underlying fund expenses, which will fluctuate depending on the 529 Plan invested in and the investments chosen within the plan.
 You should also consider the inherent risks associated with investing in 529 Plans such as investment return and principal fluctuation, which will also vary based on the investments made within the plan.
 More information is available in each plan's official statement.
 The official statement should be read carefully before investing.

 Investors should consider, before investing, whether the investor's or designated beneficiary's home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in such state's qualified tuition program.
 Consult your tax advisor.

-Investment and insurance products and services are offered through INFINEX INVESTMENTS, INC. Member FINRA / SIPC.
+Investment and insurance products and services are offered through OSAIC INSTITUTIONS, INC. Member FINRA / SIPC.
 New Peoples Financial Services is a trade name of New Peoples Bank.
-Infinex and New Peoples Bank are not affiliated.
-Products and services made available through Infinex are not insured by the FDIC or any other agency of the United States and are not deposits or obligations of not guaranteed or insured by any bank or bank affiliate.
+Osaic Institutions and New Peoples Bank are not affiliated.
+Products and services made available through Osaic Institutions are not insured by the FDIC or any other agency of the United States and are not deposits or obligations of nor guaranteed or insured by any bank or bank affiliate.
 These products are subject to investment risk, including the possible loss of value.